Workout Schedule for Weight Loss

 Sunday: Day off

-Thermogenic Fat Burner (Try: Cellucor D4 Thermal Shock)
+Thermogenic Fat Burner (Try: Magnum Nutraceuticals Heat)

 Have any questions or feedback about this Workout Schedule for Weight Loss?
 Please leave a comment below…